Li Lin (Tang chancellor)

 Li Lin (李麟) (694–759), formally Duke De of Bao (褒德公), was a Chinese politician during the Tang dynasty, serving as a chancellor during the reign of Emperor Suzong — although he was commissioned by Emperor Suzong's father Emperor Xuanzong, not Emperor Suzong.

 Background

 Li Lin was born in 694, during the reign of Wu Zetian.
-He was a member of the imperial Li clan of Tang Dynasty — although he was distant in lineage from the imperial lineage itself.
+He was a member of the imperial Li clan of the Tang dynasty — although he was distant in lineage from the imperial lineage itself.
 His great-great-great-grandfather Li Qidou (李乞豆) was a younger brother of Li Hu (李虎), the grandfather of Tang's founding emperor Emperor Gaozu, who was the grandfather of Wu Zetian's husband Emperor Gaozong.
 Li Lin's father Li Jun (李濬) served successively as the prefect of three different prefecture and was known for his honesty.
 Li Jun died during the Kaiyuan era (713–741) of Emperor Gaozong's and Wu Zetian's grandson Emperor Xuanzong while serving as the military governor (jiedushi) of Jiannan Circuit (劍南, headquartered in modern Chengdu, Sichuan).